AyhamJar/agile-final-project/README.md

 # agile-final-project

-This repository contains the lab for agile planning
+This repository contains the project for agile planning